schrewe/zint/.code-intelligence/README.md

 to a software-under-test (SUT), derives new inputs from the behaviour of the program (i.e. how inputs are processed), and monitors the SUT for bugs.

-As Zint and libzint is written mostly in C, we are particularly concerned with memory corruption bugs such as heap or buffer overflows.
+## How can fuzzing improve Zint or other encoding/decoding programs

+By sending unexpected inputs to the decoder, fuzzing can trigger erroneous behaviour.
+In case of C/C++ applications, CI Fuzz detects and reports memory corruptions, which can originate from programming mistakes in code that employs pointer arithmetics or low level memory operations (such as `memcpy`, `strcpy`, ...).
 These bugs can be exploited to read or even write arbitrary data into the memory, resulting in information leakage (think Heartbleed) or remote code execution.

 ## Fuzzing where raw data is handled